civiform/docs/docs/it-manual/sre-playbook/production-database-access.md

 ### Saving files within pgadmin

 WARNING: The pgadmin tool has the ability to save queries.
-Do NOT saving file within the tool.
+Do NOT save files within the tool.
 When pgadmin is shutdown it will permanently remove the files.
 If you need to save a query, copy and paste it into a file on your computer.